Happy Eyeballs

 Happy Eyeballs (also called Fast Fallback) is an algorithm published by the IETF that makes dual-stack applications (those that understand both IPv4 and IPv6) more responsive to users by attempting to connect using both IPv4 and IPv6 at the same time (preferring IPv6), thus minimizing IPv6 brokenness and DNS whitelisting experienced by users that have imperfect IPv6 connections or setups.
 The name "happy eyeballs" derives from the term "eyeball" to describe endpoints which represent human Internet end-users, as opposed to servers.

 Happy Eyeballs is designed to address the problem that many IPv6 networks are unreachable from parts of the Internet, and applications that try to reach those networks appear unresponsive, which frustrates users.
 Happy Eyeballs solves this problem by determining which transport would be better used for a particular connection by trying them both in parallel.
 An application that uses a Happy Eyeballs algorithm checks both IPv4 and IPv6 connectivity (with a preference for IPv6) and uses the first connection that connects successfully.

 Implementations of Happy Eyeballs stacks exist in Google Chrome 11, Opera 12.10, Firefox 7 (which falls back to IPv4 for dual-stack hosts), OS X Lion, iOS 5, cURL 7.34.0 and OpenBSD.

-Happy Eyeballs testing was part of World IPv6 Day in 2011.